starzonmyarmz/iamdanielmarino.com/src/work/saving-and-sharing-reports.md

 ## Impact

-Our immediate key performance indicator (KPI) was the successful launch and immediate adoption of these features, resulting in:
+Our immediate key performance indicator was the successful launch and immediate adoption of these features, resulting in:

 - **Increased Productivity:** Users can now effortlessly access personalized reports, reducing time spent on repetitive onfigurations.
 - **Improved Collaboration:** Team members can easily share and discuss reports within the organization, fostering better collaboration and decision-making.